dwhiteplume/dwhiteplume.github.io/citations/citations_apa.md

 - Brower, K. (2022). *Elizabeth Taylor: The Grit & Glamour of an Icon*.
 Harper.
 - Burke, C. (1997). *Becoming Modern: The Life of Mina Loy*.
 University of California Press.
 - Canyon, C. (2004). *Lights, Camera, Sex!: An Autobiography of Christy Canyon*.
+- Chandler, C. (2008). *Not the Girl Next Door: Joan Crawford, A Personal Biography*.
+Simon & Schuster.
+- Collins, J. (1997). *Second Act: An Autobiography*.
+St. Martin's Press.
+- Cooper, A. (2023). *Astor: The Rise and Fall of an American Fortune*.
+Harper.
+- Davis, V. (2022). *Finding Me: A Memoir*.
+HarperOne.
 - Dior, C. (2018). *Dior by Dior: The Autobiography of Christian Dior*.
 V & A Publishing.
 - Evans, P., & Gardner, A. (2014). *Ava Gardner: The Secret Conversations*.
 Simon & Schuster Paperbacks.
 - Gardner, A. (1999). *Ava: My Story*.
 Bantam Books.